eherra/catebook/README.md

 <img src="https://github.com/eherra/catebook/blob/main/src/main/resources/images/loggedUser.png">

 At your own profile page and others - you can leave comments to the wall.
-The comment will include your cate name, time when creating the comment, context and amount of the likes of the comment. (zero likes if hasn't acquired any)
+The publish will include your cate name, time when creating the comment and amount of the likes of the comment. (zero likes if hasn't acquired any)

 ### Photo album
 **View from photo album.**